hect1k/nvd/README.md

 #### Prerequisites
 Ensure you have the following installed:
-- Docker
+- Node.js (version 18 or higher)
-- Docker Compose
+- npm or yarn

 #### Steps
 1. **Clone the repository:**